drupol/master-thesis/src/thesis/2-reproducibility.typ

   The measurement can be obtained with stated precision by a different team, a different measuring system, in a different location on multiple trials.
-For computational experiments, this means that an independent group can obtain the same result using artefacts which they develop completely independently.
+For computational experiments, this means that an independent group can obtain the same result using artefacts which they develop independently.
 ]

 In the context of this document, @reproducibility is the definition of